TTU-CSC/ttu-csc.github.com/_posts/2015-05-11-getting-started.markdown

 If your Arduino IDE is configured correctly and your Arduino is plugged in, you should have an LED blinking on it now.

-Next, we're going to get your LCD shield working.
-To do this, we need to download a library, which is code that someone else has written that our program is going to use.
-Download it [from here][AdafruitLibrary].
-Once you have it downloaded, extract the zip file.
-You'll end up with a folder called Adafruit-RGB-LCD-Shield-Library-master, but I suggest renaming it to Adafruit-RGB-LCD-Shield.
-Move this folder into your Documents folder -> Arduino -> libraries.
-Placing it inside the libraries folder will let the Arduino IDE see it.
-Make sure to restart the IDE, so it'll check for the library again.

 Create a new sketch by clicking on File -> New.
 Before the first line, which says `void setup() {`, we want to put these lines:

     #include <LiquidCrystal.h>